 Andrea Gilbaugh, pediatric registered dietitian

-Andrea has over a decade of experience as a Certified Nutrition Support specialist and pediatric dietitian working in the hospital and clinic setting.
-Specialties include a wide range of gastroenterology disorders as well as experience in picky eating, food allergies, intolerances and other nutrition issues.
-Andrea is thankful her parents were interested in cooking and nutrition, helping her find joy not only in a homemade chocolate chip cookie, but also the taste of bitter piece of arugula or flavor of an earthy steamed beet.
+Andrea has more than a decade of experience as a Certified Nutrition Support specialist and pediatric dietitian working in the hospital and clinic setting.
+Specialties include a wide range of gastroenterology disorders as well as experience in picky eating, food allergies, intolerances, and other nutrition issues.
+Andrea is thankful her parents were interested in cooking and nutrition, helping her find joy not only in a homemade chocolate chip cookie but bitter arugula and earthy steamed beets.
 Andrea hopes to inspire a happy relationship with many types of food for her own daughter.

 Jennifer H. Min, pediatric nurse practitioner/nurse researcher

 Jenny is a board certified primary care pediatric nurse practitioner, currently working towards her doctorate degree in nursing at University of California San Francisco.
 Her research passion is working with children and families living with chronic conditions (such as type 1 diabetes and food allergy) to identify novel methods to help promote successful self-management behaviors to improve health outcomes.
 One year ago, Jenny became a mother of a beautiful baby girl who inspired her to dig deeper into the world of baby-led weaning, and introducing safe and healthy solids in an evidence-based manner.